 Merscorp Holdings’ shareholders include Bank of America Corp.
-(BAC), Wells Fargo & Co.
-(WFC) and mortgage-finance companies Fannie Mae and Freddie Mac, according to its website.
+(BAC:US), Wells Fargo & Co.
+(WFC:US) and mortgage-finance companies Fannie Mae and Freddie Mac, according to its website.
 Bank of America and Wells Fargo were among five banks that reached a $25 billion settlement with state and federal officials this year over foreclosure practices.

 Biden said his settlement will increase the transparency and accuracy of mortgage records.

 “MERS’s inaccurate and unreliable records raised serious questions about who owns what in America,” the attorney general said in the statement.
 “The steps MERS will now take will help answer those questions.”

 The settlement agreement requires Merscorp Holdings to maintain a database accessible online and by phone that allows homeowners to see who owns their mortgage and services the loan, according to Biden’s office.
 Records of the MERS system must be audited, with the results reported to Biden’s office, the attorney general said.